5 ways to support your gut after antibiotics.

 1. Probiotics

-Lactobacillus - one of the most well-known types of beneficial bacteria to help support digestive health and boost the immune system.
+Lactobacillus: one of the most well-known types of beneficial bacteria.

-Saccharomyces boulardii - a type of beneficial yeast that can help reduce diarrhea and other gut issues.
+Saccharomyces boulardii: a beneficial yeast that can help reduce diarrhea and other gut issues.

-Streptococcus thermophilus - can help support the immune system and reduce inflammation in the gut.
+Streptococcus thermophilus: can help support the immune system and reduce inflammation.

 LoveBug Baby Probiotic Drops infants